pnnl/ruleset-checking-tool/docs/section5/Rule5-29_nonprimary.md

 **Schema Version** 0.0.23
 **Primary Rule:** True
 **Rule ID:** 5-29
-**Rule Description:** Baseline fenestration shall be assumed to be flush with the exterior wall, and no shading projections shall be modeled.
+**Rule Description:** Baseline vertical fenestration shall be assumed to be flush with the exterior wall, and no shading projections shall be modeled.
 **Appendix G Section:** Section G3.1-5(d) Building Modeling Requirements for the Baseline building
 **Appendix G Section Reference:**  None